 Increase the pace of gender diversity in the boardroom

 The Thirty Percent Coalition is a unique and groundbreaking national organization of more than 80 members committed to the goal of women, including women of color, holding 30% of board seats across public companies.

 Twenty-seven industry leaders, including senior business executives, national women's organizations, institutional investors, corporate governance experts and board members gathered for a high-level Summit in late 2011 to address the lack of gender diversity in corporate boardrooms.
-Prompted by what participants called “glacial progress” on increasing the number of women on U.S. corporate boards – a number which has essentially remained stagnant over the past five years – the leaders formed The Thirty Percent Coalition.
+Prompted by the lack of progress in increasing the number of women on U.S. corporate boards, the leaders formed The Thirty Percent Coalition.